-Textbooks are the books that accompany a specific class or subject at the school or university level, and suggest a curriculum--that is, a course of learning--for that particular subject.
-Textbooks have traditionally been in print form; however, like all publishing, much of the textbook market is seeing a shift towards digital books and digital ancillary teaching tools.
+Textbooks accompany a specific class or subject at primary, middle, high school, or university level and suggest a curriculum for that particular subject.
+Although textbooks have traditionally been in print form, much of the textbook market is making a shift towards digital books, like a lot of publishing these days.

 In most cases, the choice of elementary school subject textbooks and high school subject textbooks are agreed upon and purchased in bulk by an entire school or school system for use and re-use in the classroom, where they remain after purchase.

-Higher Education textbooks are most often chosen — or "adopted" —for a particular course by the professor or instructor for the course.
-The school's bookstore then makes the textbook available for individual purchase (and, therefore, ownership) by the students taking the course.
-After the applicable class is over, some students choose to sell their books to a reseller who specialized in used college textbooks.
+Higher education textbooks, meanwhile, are most often chosen or "adopted" for a particular course by the professor or instructor for the course.
+The school's bookstore then makes the textbook available for individual purchase by the students taking the course.

 Ancillaries are hugely important to textbook sales.
 The school textbook committees or academic professors in charge of textbook adoptions for a particular course will give much consideration to the quality of the ancillary materials when making a determination of what textbook to use.